lopezzot/ATLHECTB/README.md

 # ATLHECTB
-Geant4 simulation of the ATLAS hadronic end-cap calorimeter
+A Geant4 simulation of the ATLAS hadronic end-cap calorimeter.